-Bruno and Reso each require one full DSP chip on a Pro Tools|HD, MIX, or DSP Farm card.
+Bruno and Reso each require one full DSP chip on a Pro Tools|HD card.

 DSP and Voice Polyphony

 The maximum number of Bruno/Reso voices available per DSP chip depends on the sample rate of the session and the type of DSP cards in your system.